Ladakh: Medieval history

-Islam begins to take root in the Leh area in the beginning of the 17th century after the Balti invasion and the marriage of Gyal to Jamyang.
+During the Balti invasion in late 16th century, led by Raja of Skardu, Ali Sher Khan Anchan, many Buddhist temples and artefacts were damaged and destroyed.
+Anchan took the king Jamyang Namgyal and his soldiers as captives to Skardu.
+Namgyal was later restored to the throne by Anchan and given the hand of a Balti princess in marriage, named Gyal Khatun or Argyal Khatun.
+Historical accounts differ upon who her father was.
+Some identify Anchan's ally and Raja of Khaplu, Yabgo Shey Gilazi as her father, while others identify Anchan himself as the father.
+In return, the daughter of Namgyal, Mandok Gyalmo was married to Anchan.
+Islam began to take root in the Leh area in the beginning of the 17th century after the Balti invasion and the marriage of Gyal to Jamyang.
 A large group of Muslim servants and musicians were sent along with Gyal to Ladakh and private mosques were built where they could pray.
 The Muslim musicians later settled in Leh.
-Several hundred Baltis migrated to the kingdom and according to oral tradition many Muslim traders were granted land to settle.
-Many other Muslims were invited over the following years for various purposes.
+Several hundred Baltis migrated to the kingdom and according to oral tradition, many Muslim traders were granted land to settle, while many others were invited over the following years for various purposes.

+In the early 17th century, efforts were made to restore the destroyed artefacts and gompas by Sengge Namgyal, Jamyang's son and successor.
+He also ordered the building of Hemis Monastery, Henle Gompa as well as Leh Palace.
+During his reign, he expanded the kingdom into Zanskar and Spiti.

 In the late 17th century, Ladakh sided with Bhutan in its dispute with Tibet which, among other reasons, resulted in its invasion by the Tibetan Central Government.
 This event is known as the Tibet–Ladakh–Mughal war of 1679–1684.
-Kashmiri historians assert that the king converted to Islam in return for the assistance by Mughal Empire after this, however, Ladakhi chronicles do not mention such a thing.
+The war resulted in the Treaty of Tingmosgang, whereby Tibet recognised the independence of Ladakh and Ladakh was reduced to its present day borders.
+Kashmiri historians assert that the king converted to Islam in return for the assistance by the Mughal Empire after this, however, Ladakh chronicles do not make any such mention.
 The king agreed to pay tribute to the Mughals in return for defending the kingdom.
 The Mughals, however, withdrew after being paid off by the 5th Dalai Lama.